High Cholesterol (cont.)

 - Physical activity/exercise: Regular physical activity may lower triglycerides and raise HDL cholesterol levels.

 - Age and sex: Before menopause, women usually have lower total cholesterol levels than men of the same age.
-As women and men age, their blood cholesterol levels rise until about 60-65 years of age.
+As women and men age, their blood cholesterol levels rise until about 60 to 65 years of age.
 After about age 50 years, women often have higher total cholesterol levels than men of the same age.

 - Alcohol use: Moderate (1-2 drinks daily) alcohol intake increases HDL (good) cholesterol but does not lower LDL (bad) cholesterol.
 Doctors don't know for certain whether alcohol also reduces the risk of heart disease.
 Drinking too much alcohol can damage the liver and heart muscle, lead to high blood pressure, and raise triglyceride levels.
 Because of the risks, alcoholic beverages should not be used as a way to prevent heart disease.